WVURAIL/dspira-lessons/_posts/2020-08-14-DetailedLNAInstructions.md

 ## Overview of Constructing the LNA

-The construction of the LNA is complicated and you may wonder how and where to start.
+### First: Order and Purchase the Components of the LNA

+1. Click on the *[LNA Ordering Parts Info](https://drive.google.com/file/d/1_8qzYX0wq48ErP7H5tAy8F8_bijaBQUf/view?usp=sharing){: button}* link for the list of components and where the components can be purchased.
+2. Order a bottle of silicone conformal coating.
+Although this is not a component of the LNA, you will need to coat your circuit board after you are done soldering everything on.
+This coating will protect your LNA from moisture, corrosion, fungus, dirt, dust, thermal shock, short circuits, and static discharge.
+This product is available through Amazon.
+You can also do a Google search for silicone conformal coating to find other sellers.

-### First: Assemble a Soldering Station
+### Second: Assemble a Soldering Station

 1. Get a soldering iron and a hot air gun that have temperature controls.
 The cheap hobby soldering iron will not do.
 You should set the operating temperature of the soldering iron and hot air gun to 350°C.
 2. Get a soldering stand.
 It should consist of a magnifying glass, a light, moveable helping hands, a cleaning sponge, fine tip twezzers, and a cleaning mesh.